Ready-Set-Go Gently Parenting

 If possible, I would recommend that all the adults involved read the Section on this website called "When to Go"?
 Safety issues are Number One on the list.
 Any means necessary must be taken to keep the child from getting killed or seriously hurt!
 In this case, it's not difficult.
 The parent is larger than the five-year-old, and the parent is READY to keep the child safe.
 The parent will physically HOLD ON to the child.
 This should be done gently but firmly.
 The SET statement is, "Let's hold hands while we are in the parking lot."
 If the child refuses, the GO GENTLY is that Mom grabs the hand and holds on anyway. ( She could grab any part of the arm, if necessary.)
 It will not hurt, unless the child struggles extremely hard, but she must hold on in any case.
 If she has to hold tight, this won't hurt as much as the child getting run over or kidnapped!

 This may need to be done repeatedly.
 The choice is up to the child.
-If she can eventually say, "Walk right besides me in the parking lot,", and if he will do that, then she does not have to hold on, and her GO GENTLY can be to praise him, and have a happy conversation about something!!
+If the Mom can eventually say, "Walk right besides me in the parking lot,", and if he will do that, then she does not have to hold on, and her GO GENTLY can be to praise him, and have a happy conversation about something!!
 But the key is that the parent does not argue.
 She makes the statement once, and then she holds on, until satisfactory behavior becomes normal for the child.

 Let's say the child whines and complains.
 Don't offer bribes.
 Don't say a word.
 Walk steadily toward the destination, holding gently but firmly.
 Things will get better over time.